Skip to main content

 HOUSTON — In today's retail foodservice industry, operators can be sure of one thing: to succeed, they must be ready and able to try something new, according to David Haaf, president of the International Dairy Deli Bakery Association (IDDBA).

-Haaf discussed the evolving market and key principles such as the power of people and the importance of technology during his keynote speech at the IDDBA 2024 show, reported Progressive Grocer, a sister publication of Convenience Store News.
+Haaf discussed the evolving market and key principles such as the power of people and the importance of technology during his keynote speech at the 2024 IDDBA Show, reported Progressive Grocer, a sister publication of Convenience Store News.

 "We must be willing to engage the new norm and learnings from the pandemic, not just acknowledge a job well done but build upon those learnings to better our operations," Haaf said.
-"We must be willing to reshape our workplace culture to embrace and nurture our next generation of workers, and more importantly, leadership of tomorrow."
+"We must be willing to reshape our workplace culture to embrace and nurture our next generation of workers and, more importantly, leadership of tomorrow."

 Advertisement - article continues below